 - Property:

-- If your partner sells something that belongs to you, you can take legal action against them.
+- If your spouse sells any of your property, you can take legal action against him or her.

-- If you break up, your property (the list of major and minor items) is divided in accordance with the terms of the contract.
+- If you break up, your property will be divided in accordance with the terms of the agreement.

 - Sharing of responsibilities:

-- The contract includes each spouse’s contribution to household expenses and shared responsibility for any expenses and debts.
+- The agreement should include each spouse’s contribution to household expenses and their responsibility for debts.

-- The partners can specify how their debts will be separated in case of a break up
+- Partners can specify how their debts will be separated in the event of a break-up.

 - Power of attorney: